princerathi1989/calendar/README.md

 1. Go to `calendar-api` folder and run `npm install`

-2. After the installation of dependencies, run `npm run devStart` to start the backend node server.
+2. After the installation of dependencies, run `npm run devStart` to start the express server.

 3. Go to `calendar-app` folder and run `npm install`